 Carlos

-Carlos Name Meaning: Origin and Significance
+Carlos Name Meaning: Origin & Significance

-Carlos Name Origin and Meaning
+Carlos Name Origin & Meaning

 Spanish Origin

 Carlos is a name of Spanish origin, derived from the Germanic name Karl, whiich means “free man”.
-The name has been used in Spain for centuries, and it has become a popular name choice for parents in Spanish-speaking countries around the world.
+The name has been used in Spain for centuries, & it has become a popular name choice for parents in Spanish-speaking countries around the world.
 In fact, Carlos is still within the Top 200 baby names in the United States.

 German Influence

-English and Italian Variations
+English & Italian Variations

 Portuguese Influence

-Popularity and Statistics
+Popularity & Statistics

 Popularity in the US